show_page.php1 : rb07a.jpg

 HISTORY: Multiple near-term abortions occurred in a research herd of African pygmy goats.
 Placentas were covered with tan, mucoid exudates, cotyledons were hemorrhagic, and necrotic villi were noted.
 Cultures of fetal stomach contents were negative for bacterial growth.

 Slide A: HISTOPATHOLOGIC DESCRIPTION: Placenta (chorioallantois), cotyledon and intercotyledonary area: Diffusely affecting the cotyledon, there is effacement of the chorioallantoic villar architecture with degeneration, necrosis, and loss (ulceration) of the chorionic epithelium with replacement by abundant necrotic debris (lytic necrosis), hemorrhage, fibrin, edema, and scattered sloughed cytotrophoblasts and syncytiotrophoblasts, admixed with numerous degenerate neutrophils and fewer macrophages, lymphocytes, and plasma cells.
 Multifocally the intervillous space is expanded by abundant necrotic debris, degenerate neutrophils, fibrin, hemorrhage, and edema.
-Multifocally, there are numerous 1 um, pleomorphic, coccoid to rod-shaped bacteria expanding the cytoplasm of trophoblasts and less commonly macrophages.
+Multifocally, trophoblasts are hypertrophic and distended, with foamy, pale blue cytoplasm and numerous ~1 µm indistinct bacteria.
+The nucleus of affected trophoblasts is occasionally peripheralized and crescent-shaped.
+Macrophages occasionally contain the previously described intracytoplasmic bacilli.
 Near the base of the cotyledon are multifocal areas of basophilic finely granular to fragmented material (mineral).
 The chorioallantoic stroma is multifocally expanded by clear space (edema), ectatic lymphatics, and moderate numbers of lymphocytes, plasma cells, and fewer macrophages.
-The chorionic epithelium of the intercotyledonary chorioallantois is diffusely thickened and ulcerated with epithelial replacement by degenerate neutrophils, fibrin, hemorrhage, edema, and necrotic debris.
+The chorionic epithelium of the intercotyledonary chorioallantois is diffusely thickened and ulcerated with epithelial replacement by degenerate neutrophils, bacteria-laden trophoblasts, fibrin, hemorrhage, edema, and necrotic debris.

-Slide B: Giemsa: Intratrophoblastic coccobacilli stain blue to purple.
+Slide B: Giemsa: Innumerable intratrophoblastic ~1µm blue to purple staining coccobacilli.

-MORPHOLOGIC DIAGNOSIS: Placenta (chorioallantois), cotyledon and intercotyledonary area: Placentitis, necrotizing and suppurative, subacute, diffuse, severe, with numerous intratrophoblastic and intrahistiocytic coccobacilli, African pygmy goat, caprine.
+MORPHOLOGIC DIAGNOSIS: Placenta (chorioallantois), cotyledon and intercotyledonary area: Placentitis, necrotizing and suppurative, subacute, diffuse, severe, with trophoblast hypertrophy and numerous intratrophoblastic and intrahistiocytic bacilli, African pygmy goat, caprine.

 ETIOLOGIC DIAGNOSIS: Coxiella placentitis